woronmene/watubora/README.md

-# **watubora** : Remove Youtube Homepage videos to free you from distractions when you come to youtube to learn and research
+# **Watubora**

-A Chrome extension to remove Youtube Homepage videos.
+Remove Youtube Homepage videos to free you from distractions when you come to youtube to learn and research